The Shape of Dark Matter Haloes, I. HI Observations of Edge-on Galaxies: Discussion

-The 21-cm line of \ion{H}{I} is known to be optically thick along many sight lines in our own (edge-on) Galaxy \citep{Allen2012A}.
-Evidence is accumulating that flat-topped \ion{H}{I} profiles characteristic of this effect are common in M31 and M33, where hydrogen mass correction factors of order 1.3 to 1.4 have been proposed \citep{Braun2012A}.
-Such self-absorption of the \ion{H}{I} emission not only biases the total hydrogen masses, it also raises questions about the use of the \ion{HI} velocity structure for studies of the gas kinematics.
-Nowhere are the answers to such questions more urgent than in the study of highly-inclined galaxies, where techniques have been proposed to ``peel off'' the edges of the observed \ion{H}{I} in order to expose the detailed velocity dispersion of the ISM over large segments of the galaxy disks in both $r$ and $z$ \citep{OBrien2010B}.\\
+As we pointed out in Section \ref{sec:toymodel}, the 21-cm line of \hi is known to be optically thick along many sight lines in our own (edge-on) Galaxy \citep{Allen2012A}, and similar results have been found in M\,31 and M\,33 \citep{Braun2012A}.
+Such self-absorption of the \hi emission not only biases the total hydrogen masses, it also raises questions about the use of the \hi velocity structure for studies of the gas kinematics.
+Nowhere are the answers to such questions more urgent than in the study of highly inclined galaxies, where techniques have been proposed to ``peel off'' the edges of the observed \hi in order to expose the detailed velocity dispersion of the ISM over large segments of the galaxy discs in both $R$ and $z$ \citep{OBrien2010B}.

-If a moderately inclined galaxy like M31 hides $34\%$ or its \ion{H}{I} mass \citep{Braun2012A}, what is the effect on edge-on galaxies?
-In the \ion{H}{I} the dominating factor for self-absorption would be the spin temperature of the cold neutral medium, which would serve as an upper limit to the observable surface brightness temperature.
-Consider now the maximum surface brightness maps for \object{ESO 274-G001} (figure \ref{fig:ESO274-G001-maxtemperature}).
+If a moderately inclined galaxy as M\,31 hides $34\%$ of its \hi mass \citep{Braun2012A}, what is the effect on edge-on galaxies?
+In the neutral hydrogen, the dominating factor for self-absorption would be the spin temperature of the cold neutral medium, which would serve as an upper limit to the observable surface brightness temperature.
+Consider now the maximum surface brightness maps for {ESO\,274-G001} (Figure \ref{fig:ESO274-G001} bottom-right).
 There is a clear plateau around 90 Kelvin throughout almost the entire galaxy.
-At the outskirts the line of sight is much shorter than near the inner parts, yet the observed peak temperature remains stable.
-As a case of even shorter path-lengths, consider \citet[figure 3]{Allen2012A} (reproduced here as figure \ref{fig:Ron-Fig3}), where a 'mini-survey' has been performed of \ion{H}{I}, \ion{OH}{} and \ion{CO}{} at 30' resolution inside the Galaxy.
-This gas is quite local, within about 2 kpc of the sun.
-Again we see a peak temperature of 90K, only this time in individual clouds.
-Why would such different path-lengths always result in the same brightness temperature?\\
+At the outskirts the line of sight are much shorter than near the inner parts, yet the observed peak temperature remains stable.
+A similar behavior can be seen in all other galaxies in our sample.
+As a case of even shorter path-lengths, consider \citet[Figure 3]{Allen2012A}, where a 'mini-survey' has been performed of \hi, \oh and \co at 30' resolution inside the Galaxy.
+The observed gas is local, within about 2\,kpc of the sun.
+The peak temperature of the \hi is again 90\,K, only this time we are seeing the individual clouds.
+Why would such different path-lengths always result in the same brightness temperature?